Tag Archive | antioxidants

 Add Drainage Material

 Now, incorporate (don’t layer) 2″ to 4″ of pine fines, sometimes called soil conditioner, into the loosened soil.
 Pine fines (photo, above) are partially composted small bits of pine bark.
-Because they decompose very slowly, they help keep the soil open, improving drainage.
+Because they decompose very slowly, they help keep the soil open, improving drainage for many years.
 Pine fines might not be available everywhere.
 See if you can find bags of “soil conditioners” that include pine fines.

 Strawberries also like large-grained coarse sand (not play sand) added at this time.